Last updated on September 25th, 2023 at 07:43 am

 When we talk about being a professional disc golfer, you are playing the sport for the money.
 You need to participate in PDGA sanctioned tournaments and work to win them.
 But the biggest question is, is turning pro in disc golf sustainable?
 Will it be enough to provide food on the table?
 How much does a pro golfer make per tournament?
 How much do PDGA golfers make?

-How Much Does a Pro Disc Golfer Make Today?
+How Much Does Professional Disc Golfers Make Today?

 To give you an idea of how much a professional disc golfer earns for a living, we present data on the tournament payout per level tournament in a 5-year period.
 The data collected was from 2015 to 2019 and was separated according to the tournament level as sanctioned by the PDGA.
 If you are not familiar, the PDGA has segregated each according to their level.
 The top-level tournament includes the world championships, PDGA majors, and the elite series.
 There are also A-tier, B-tier, and C-tier tournaments, below are the events.

-Also, each tournament will not only give the top player but also to the top percentage of player field as determined by the tournament director.
-The table below will show you the average prizes given to every player depending on their ranking on different PDGA events.
+In addition, each tournament awards prizes not only to the top player but also to a percentage of the player field as determined by the tournament director.
+The table below displays the average prizes awarded to players based on their rankings in various PDGA events.

 Another best way to show you how much a pro golfer makes is the total prize money they won last year.
 We will show you the top 5 money earners ranked from highest to lowest.
 Please take note that 2020 was the start of the pandemic and there were events that were affected or even canceled.
 Nevertheless, the table will give you an idea of how much they earned last year.